 Hajj Mubarak!
 Your Hajj is Now Complete!

 The Hajj has both religious and social importance for Muslims.
-This pilgrimage must be completed between the eighth and twelfth days of the Islamic calendar’s last month to count toward the fulfillment of Hajj.
+This pilgrimage must be completed between the eighth and twelfth days of the Islamic calendar’s last month to count toward the fulfillment of the Hajj.
 A Muslim adult must undertake the Hajj in the year that he or she is physically and financially able to do so.

 Don’t lose hope, those of us who can’t go on the Hajj pilgrimage.
 The first through tenth of the Islamic calendar month of Dhu al-Hijjah are among the year’s best for praying..These days, following Ramadan, offer a second opportunity to gain Allah’s (SWT) favor and pardon.